Planetary Hours Calculator for Today

 Hour of Saturn

-Use it for: Focused deep work and study; Long-term planning and strategy; Organizing and decluttering; Financial planning and clearing debt.
+Use it for: Focused deep work and study; Long-term planning and strategy; Organizing and decluttering; Budgeting and clearing debt.
 Skip: Starting new creative projects; Socializing and light-hearted gatherings.
 Full guide →

 How to calculate planetary hours manually